mickael-garrido/openresty-docker-registry-proxy/README.md

 }
 ```

-The `insecure-registries` setting should be configured if your registry is using an invalid or self-signed certificate.
+The `insecure-registries` setting should be configured if your proxy is using an invalid or self-signed certificate.